-On behalf of the Co-Chairs, Trustees, Directors and, most importantly, the members, of the New York State Public Employee Conference, it was my distinct honor and privilege to welcome many of you to our 44th Annual Legislative Breakfast in Albany on March 22.
-This would have been our 45th annual breakfast, but we were compelled to cancel 2021’s event because of the pandemic.
+On behalf of the Co-Chairs, Trustees, Directors and, most importantly, the more than one million active and retired members, of the New York State Public Employee Conference (NYSPEC), it is my distinct honor and privilege to welcome you to our 45th Annual Legislative Breakfast.
+It is important to note that this would have been our 46th annual breakfast; however, we were compelled to cancel the event two years ago because of the pandemic.

-Our diverse membership has formulated NYSPEC’s 2022 Legislative Agenda, and encapsulated our goals in this booklet as a guide to all who are interested in ensuring that public sector employees are recognized, appreciated, and appropriately protected, compensated and rewarded for the extraordinary work they perform – on a daily basis – for the people of the great State of New York.
-Our membership has decided to make the COVID-19 Coronavirus-related issues our number one legislative priority again this year.
+Our diverse membership has formulated NYSPEC’s 2023 Legislative Agenda, and encapsulated our goals in this booklet as a guide to all who are interested in ensuring that public sector employees are recognized, appreciated, and appropriately protected, compensated and rewarded for the extraordinary work they perform – on a daily basis – for the people of the great State of New York.
+At our Annual Meeting/Convention, where our legislative agenda for the upcoming year is formulated, our membership decided to make the issue of Tier/Pension Equity our number one legislative priority for 2023.

 We, as an umbrella organization, have been and are fighting the erosion of public employee benefits on many fronts.
 We commit to redoubling our endeavors to ensure that positive legislation beneficial to all public employees is enacted.
 We appeal to our legislators to carefully consider the impact of all legislative proposals on our members, who continue to show their commitment to the people of this state.
 The issues delineated in this booklet were developed and unanimously approved by all the unions and groups comprising our conference.

-You are encouraged to visit our website – nyspec.org – to keep updated on New York’s public employees!
+You are encouraged to visit our website – nyspec.org – to keep updated on NYSPEC’s efforts to protect New York’s public employees!